 Transportation is a major concern for people traveling to China.
 Whether you want to move to China to live and work, or tour the country seeing some of its numerous attractions and learn about the vibrant Chinese culture, you may be wondering how you will get around China.
-But as vast as the country may be, travelling around China is no longer an issue thanks to the fact that China’s public transport system has experienced significant growth in recent years.
+But as vast as the country may be, traveling around China is no longer an issue thanks to the fact that China’s public transport system has experienced significant growth and modernization in recent years.
 When it comes to transportation in China, everything is well connected and easy to use.
 The country boasts a comprehensive system comprising of airports, subways, highways and high speed rail lines, all of which make it easier and convenient to get around China.
 Here is a breakdown of different types of transportation in China, and the pros / cons of each so you can decide which is best for you.

 Being such a vast country, airplanes offer the most convenient way of traveling around China.
 While traveling by air may be an expensive option, especially for tourists with a limited budget, it remains the best option to get around China due to reduced travel-time and the ability to jump around a large area quickly.

 There are over 180 commercial airports all over the China.
 Some of the major Chinese airlines that offer domestic flights to various cities throughout China include Air China, China Southern Airlines and China Eastern Airlines.
 Other more established domestic carriers include Tianjin Airlines, Xiamen Airlines, Dragonair and Shanghai Airlines.
+You can easily book flights through English apps, such as trip.com

 Pros of traveling around China by airplane